 Popup Storefronts are powered by FastSpring's Store Builder Library and offer both very simple and advanced ways to integrate with your website.

-Popup Storefronts are designed to achieve maximum conversions by minimizing the number of fields customers must see and click after clicking a buy button.
-Customers cannot modify the quantity or remove an item from the order via a Popup Storefront, but you can give them these options on your page--outside the Popup Storefront--using Store Builder Library.
+FastSpring has designed Popup Storefronts to achieve maximum conversions by minimizing the number of fields customers must see and click after clicking a buy button.
+Popup Storefronts offer an optional cart that allows customers to modify the quantity or remove an item from the order.
+You can also give customers these options outside of the popup cart on your page, using the Store Builder Library.